ItaiAdd/skill_bucket/README.md

 # SkillBucket

-**SkillBucket** is a tool for continuous personal development which allows you to turn descriptions of things you do into specific evidence for competency frameworks like SFIA, DDaT, and anything else with documentation.
+**SkillBucket** is a tool for continuous professional development which allows you to turn descriptions of things you do into specific evidence for competency frameworks like SFIA, DDaT, and anything else with documentation.

 ### Current stage: **PROOF OF CONCEPT**